RoshanNDev/github-tutorial/README.md

 ---
 ## Rolling Back Changes
 * To undo git add use git reset.
-* To erase a commit entirely and go back to the previous commit use 'git reset -- hard HEAD ~1'.
-To not get rid of your files and index use "git reset -- soft HEAD ~1" You can also use 'git revert' to go back to a previous commit
+* To erase a commit entirely and go back to the previous commit use `git reset -- hard HEAD ~1`.
+To not get rid of your files and index use `git reset -- soft HEAD ~1` You can also use `git revert` to go back to a previous commit
-* To undo a push use 'git reset -- hard HEAD ~1' which goes back to the previous commit and then force push by using `git push -f`.
+* To undo a push use `git reset -- hard HEAD ~1` which goes back to the previous commit and then force push by using `git push -f`.